Academics » Collins Courses » Summer Courses »

 Fee: A fee will be added to the 3-credit-hour tuition rate for each student (on your bursar bill) to cover transportation, food, lodging, and course materials.

-Click here for a copy of the application in Microsoft Word.
+Click here for a pdf copy of the application.

 If you have any questions, please let us know.